Want to see support for reading prioritised by the Federal Government? Join us in making a submission to the policy consultation by 24 May 2026.

 - Greater community access to books and reading through author touring initiatives, voucher schemes, and book club programs.

-We also invite you to explore our reading advocacy platform, and download and share a range of social tiles calling for investment in reading.
+We also invite you to explore our reading advocacy platform, with research and key stats, and download and share a range of social tiles calling for investment in reading.

 Read our submission

-Download Australia Reads’ full submission to the 2026 National Cultural Policy consultation.
+Download the full Australia Reads submission to the 2026 National Cultural Policy consultation.

 I’m [name], and I’m an [eg. author/librarian/teacher/reading advocate.]